 It’s a bloodbath.
 And now everyone is asking: Is Big Tech dead?

 In short, yes.
-Small-cap stocks killed them.
+Separate from the 2022 selloff, small-cap stocks killed them.

 Competition Has Caught Up to Big Tech

-Big Tech is dead because of competition.
+It’s dead because of competition.

 In short, Big Tech became what it is by leveraging first-mover advantages in emerging tech industries.
-Amazon (NASDAQ:AMZN) turned into a trillion-dollar company because it pioneered the e-commerce industry.
+Amazon (AMZN) turned into a trillion-dollar company because it pioneered the e-commerce industry.
 Meta became a tech giant because it founded social media.
 And Netflix reached its height because it established TV streaming.

 Now, though, those first-mover advantages are disappearing.
 We’re 10-plus years into the e-commerce, social media, and TV-streaming revolutions.
 Every retailer is selling online these days.
 Every website has an app, and every media company has a streaming platform.